Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Page, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Page has experienced around 10 dwelling approvals each year over the past five financial years.
+AreaSearch analysis of ABS building approval numbers shows Page has received around 10 dwelling approvals per year over the past five financial years ending June 26.
 This totals an estimated 54 homes.
-So far in FY26, 1 approval has been recorded.
-The area's population decline indicates adequate housing supply relative to demand, creating a balanced market with good buyer choice.
+As of July 26, two approvals have been recorded in FY-26.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

-New homes are built at an average construction cost of $353,000, indicating developer focus on the premium segment.
-This financial year, $2.8 million in commercial approvals have been registered, suggesting limited commercial development focus.
-Compared to the Australian Capital Territory, Page has around two-thirds the rate of new dwelling approvals per person and ranks among the 62nd percentile nationally, though recent periods show increased activity.
-This is below the national average, indicating an established area with potential planning limitations.
-New development consists of 50% detached dwellings and 50% townhouses or apartments, marking a shift from existing housing patterns (currently 70% houses).
-Page has around 231 people per dwelling approval, characteristic of a low-density area.
+New homes are being built at an average expected construction cost value of $353,000, indicating a focus on the premium segment.
+In FY-26, $2.8 million in commercial approvals have been registered, suggesting limited commercial development focus.
+Compared to the Australian Capital Territory, Page has around two-thirds the rate of new dwelling approvals per person and ranks among the 62nd percentile nationally.
+However, recent periods show increased development activity.
+This is below the national average, indicating the area's established nature and potential planning limitations.
+New development consists of 50% detached dwellings and 50% townhouses or apartments, marking a departure from existing housing patterns (currently 70% houses).

 Frequently Asked Questions - Development